masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/README.md

 *Aggregates forecast-to-actual variance across Programs A to E to surface the parts driving the biggest tracking errors.*
 ![SQL Output 4](https://github.com/masrurrezamash-sketch/Masrur_SupplyChain_AnalyticsDemo/blob/42ee390ea0030180f6035737d477c3961069ca26/SqlOutput4.png)

 **The question it answers:** Where are our forecasts missing, and which parts are driving it?

-It isolates the largest forecast-to-actual gaps by program and part.
-This helps the program manager identify where the demand signal needs tightening, because these are the parts most likely to cause surprise shortages downstream.
+**My recommendation:** Review the highest-variance parts with demand planning, product, sales, and supply teams.
+Validate whether the miss is caused by launch ramp changes, customer pull-ins, poor forecast assumptions, or supply constraints.
+For parts with repeated upside demand misses, adjust procurement commits or safety stock.
+For downside misses, reduce exposure before excess inventory builds.

 <br/>